Azure/bicep-types-az/generated/containerservice/microsoft.containerservice/2023-01-01/types.md

 ## ManagedClusterStorageProfileDiskCSIDriver
 ### Properties
 * **enabled**: bool: Whether to enable AzureDisk CSI Driver.
 The default value is true.
-* **version**: string: The version of AzureDisk CSI Driver.
-The default value is v1.

 ## ManagedClusterStorageProfileFileCSIDriver
 ### Properties